China Faces a Retirement and Pension Crisis

 Lastly, the nation’s declining birth rate is making everything worse.

-Delaying the retirement age puts another strain on already low birth rates: young people no longer can rely on their parents for childcare.
+Delaying the retirement age puts another strain on already low birth rates: Young people can no longer rely on their parents for child care.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.